 Will I receive finance charges on disputed bills?

 When a customer disputes a bill, NS suspends the finance charge for the duration of the dispute.
 If NS determines the bill is correct and returns it to the customer for payment, it again begins to accrue daily finance charges but only from the time of dispute resolution.

 How do I dispute a bill?

-Customers can dispute a bill online using eFreight Bill under accessNS.
-They may also call, write, email, or fax the dispute to the customer account representative whose contact information is shown on the bill.
+Customers can dispute a bill online using eFreight Bill under AccessNS.
+They may also call, write, email, or fax the dispute to the Revenue Account Analyst whose contact information is shown on the bill.
 Be sure to include your name, phone number, fax number, and email address.

 Will mail time be taken into consideration?

 No. Customers should mail payments in time to reach NS by the end of the credit period.
 The finance charge continues to accrue daily until NS receives the payment.
 Postmarked dates are not considered payment dates.

 Will I receive only one finance charge statement per month, and where will this statement be mailed?

 NS produces the invoice for the finance charge on the first business day of the month and will include charges for bills past credit terms during the previous month.
 Each mailing address will receive one invoice for all finance charges arising for that address.
 NS will mail the invoice to the same address as the original freight bill.